EngineeringSoftware/exli/README.md

 ```bash
 python -m exli.main analyze_inline_tests_reports --inline_test_type=r1
 ```

-> Alternatively, to use the default setting for output dirs `python -m exli.main batch_run_inline_tests --test_project_name=Bernardo-MG_velocity-config-tool`, this will run the inline tests for both reduced and all inline tests

 The report shows the number of tests, errors, failures, and time.
 For example,
 ```json